eclipse-theia/theia/packages/monaco/uplift-journal.md

     - In non-API code, VSCode inlcudes `/** @internal */` JSDocs in interfaces to remove fields from the public interface.
 As a consequence, public API interfaces often can't satisfy the equivalent non-API interfaces.
  - There are a number of places where it looks like we may have added fixes for problems that have fixed in VSCode in the meantime.
 I noticed this in the implementation of the `DiffNavigator`, where we were digging into private fields to do work that was already being done in the VSCode implementation.
 There are probably a lot of cases like that, and I'm not going to try to to catch them in this first round.
 It's a lot easier to find, now, though, since we can go look at the code.

+## 2/11/2022

+More private API munging.
+It's notable how inconsistent our use of Monaco is.
+In some cases, we delegate to its services, in some cases, we override them, and in others, we reimplement them, without obvious rhyme or reason in the decision.
+Not much to do about it in this pass, but it's worth considering.